gazebosim/docs/garden/sdf_worlds.md

 It is blank because we didn't add anything to our world yet.

-There are a bunch of useful ignition-gui plugins like the `Transform control` plugin that allows us to manipulate different components of our world, and translate and rotate the entities.
+There are a bunch of useful gz-gui plugins like the `Transform control` plugin that allows us to manipulate different components of our world, and translate and rotate the entities.
 Check out this [tutorial](manipulating_models) explaining how to manipulate models.

-The plugins can also be added from the GUI using the plugin drop-down menu in the top right corner of Ignition.
+The plugins can also be added from the GUI using the plugin drop-down menu in the top right corner of Gazebo.
 Now that we are done with the GUI, let's add different elements to our world. **Don't** forget to add the closing tag `</gui>`.

 ## Light